ctbay1/portfo_snake_game/README.md

 **Building the project:**

 1. Download the repository.
-2. Open the project in Visual Studio using the `SnakeGame.sln` file.
+2. Open the project in Visual Studio using the `Snake_Game.sln` file.
 3. Build the project.

 **Note:** This project serves as a learning exercise and is not a fully featured game.